kbehyar/Credit_Risk_Analysis/README.md

 ![](https://github.com/kbehyar/Credit_Risk_Analysis/blob/main/Images/Balanced%20Random%20Forest%20Classifier.PNG)

-resulted with a 0.9316 Accuracy, 0.09 Precision for High Risk and a 1.00 Precision for Low risk cases.
+Ensemble Classifier resulted with a 0.9316 Accuracy, 0.09 Precision for High Risk and a 1.00 Precision for Low risk cases.
 The sensitivity is 0.92 for High risk and 0.94 for Low risk cases.

 ![](https://github.com/kbehyar/Credit_Risk_Analysis/blob/main/Images/Easy%20Ensemble%20AdaBoost%20Classifier.PNG)

 ## Summary:

+According to our test results, the technique of ensemble learning gives better results than under or oversampling.
+Ensemble learning (including Random Forest) works with many decision trees and collects all the from many "Weak Leaners" as a result our prediction, accuracy or reliability becomes better.